mindscan-de/BrightFlux/README.md

 UI-Dashboard
 * a dashboard is an interactive information board, which should be configurable
-  * think of a view containing HXX messages in time, but we want to know what the last type of events (select statement) on a previous timestamp was
-    * e.g. i want to know what the last cpu and memory usage was, while being in a different selection at this timestamp.
-    * e.g. i want to know what view is currently active, while analyzing a certain widget problem
-  * a dashboard is provided by recipes and calculators (find the last entry (row) before this timestamp, in case you want to see the last active state) and visualizers (last, all, average, between two, as value, as graph, as chart pie, as cockpit data, as hardcoded image from a string)
+  * visualizers (last, all, average, between two, as value, as graph, as chart pie, as cockpit data, as hardcoded image from a string)
-  * the problem is, that we need different DQFL capabilities where we can do selections, where we can select a particular row, extract a particular value, and visualize a paricular value
+  * extract a particular value, then transform and then visualize a particular value

+DFQL
-* Requires Dataframes supporting aggregate functions (MAX)
+* the Query Language should support aggregate functions (more complex syntax)
-  * that will deliver the rows, but then the data needs to be extracted and transformed
-* After Dataframes supporting the aggregate functions DFQL should be extended, also with some kind of prepared statements / parameterizeable statements
+* the Query Language should support prepared statements / parameterizable statements

 Support Calculations between Rows or Columns